 Blepharoplasty is a comprehensive procedure that provides lifelong results.
 While the skin will continue to age and may begin to droop again, it will never be as bad as it was before surgery.
 Patients can expect the results of their blepharoplasty procedure to last for life.

-At MEplasticsurgery Plastic Surgery, Dr. Marc Everett provide eyelid rejuvenation to their patients through blepharoplasty.
+Dr. Marc Everett provides eyelid rejuvenation to his patients through blepharoplasty.
 If excess eyelid skin is impairing your vision or you would like to restore a youthful and refreshed appearance, give us a call today to schedule a consultation and learn more about blepharoplasty.
 You can reach our New York office at 212-774-7715 to book your appointment.